bionomia/dwc_agent/README.md

 DwC Agent
 =========

-Ruby 3.0 gem that cleanses messy Darwin Core terms like [recordedBy][10] or [identifiedBy][11] prior to passing to its dependent Namae gem, which executes the parsing.
+Ruby 3.0 gem that cleanses messy Darwin Core terms like [recordedBy][10] or [identifiedBy][11] prior to passing to its dependent [Namae gem][12], which executes the parsing.
 It also produces similarity scores between two given names.

 [![Gem Version][1]][2]
 [![Gem Downloads][8]][9]